nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 def remove_incomplete_data(df_lc, threshold_too_few = 3):
     """
     Remove those light curves that don't have enough data for classification.
-    Some bands in some objects have only a few datapoints.
-Three data points is not large enough for KNN interpolation, so we will consider any array with fewer than 4 photometry points to be incomplete data.
-Another way of saying this is that we choose to remove those light curves with 3 or fewer data points.

     Parameters
     ----------
     df_lc: Pandas dataframe with light curve info